 Packing up after a fair.
 I never know where to start, who to help first, who to join.
 Especially in recent years, when at the end of the fair, I usually sell our exhibits or ensure they are delivered to various magazines for testing, while the boys work their pants off taking apart our stand and everybody knows exactly what to do.
 And then conflicts – I hate them.
 I try to do everything I can to prevent them, both amongst colleagues and with regard to our customers or suppliers.
 In my

 Do you remember your first encounter with a recumbent bike?

 I think I first read about them a long time ago in an issue of ABC magazine for young readers.
 There was a brief mention of a certain accountant somewhere from the West, who worked for six months on tax returns and spent the rest of the year

 Which AZUB model do you like the best and why?

 For a long

 When you are not in AZUB, what do you do?

 I play with the kiddies and take care of them… while thinking of AZUB.
 I do try to separate the two, but sometimes it is really hard.

 Which bike do you use the most?

 I am more of an intermittent rider and my bike of choice is the AZUB MINI and also the Tern folding bike.
-Now I am very much looking forward to tinkering with the Tern Cargo Node to adapt in for transporting two children and taking them around the town at every opportunity.
+I also use Tern Quick Haul electric cargo bike for some daily stuff.